stefanomarra/smart-mockups/README.md

-# Smart Reviews #
+# Smart Mockups #

 ### Welcome to the GitHub Repository ###

-Smart Reviews is the perfect solution for sharing your mockup works and get instant point & click feedbacks from you colleagues and clients.
+Smart Mockups is the perfect solution for sharing your mockup works and get instant point & click feedbacks from you colleagues and clients.

 Features of the plugin include: